Caterina Sforza: Appearance and personality

 This is how the Florentine historian Bartolomeo Cerretani describes her:

 "She was wise, animose, great: complex, beautiful face, she spoke little.
 She wore a satin robe with two arms of trawl, a black velvet caper on the French, a man's girdle, and scarsella full of golden ducats; a sickle for the use of retort next to it, and among the soldiers at the foot, and on horseback was feared much, because that woman with weapons in hand was proud and cruel.
 She was the non-legitimate daughter of Count Francesco Sforza, the first captain of his time and to whom she was very similar in soul and daring, and she did not lack, being adorned with singular virtue, of some vice not small nor vulgar."

 Marin Sanudo called her "female almost virago, cruelest", in relation to the massacre she made of the children and pregnant women of the conspirators, following the death of her second husband Giacomo Feo.

 The leader Fracasso says she is "cunning", ready to change parties on the occasion, but specifies that "to be a woman she is not without fear of her own things".

-The future cardinal Bernardo Dovizi da Bibbiena, in a letter in which he narrates to Piero de' Medici the "strange takeover" of Caterina with the Duke of Calabria Ferrandino d'Aragona (which took place on September 23, 1494), described her ugly in the face, bringing back in this the impressions of Ferrandino himself.
+The future cardinal Bernardo Dovizi da Bibbiena, in a letter in which he narrates to Piero de' Medici the "strange takeover" of Caterina with the Duke of Calabria Ferrandino d'Aragona (which took place on 23 September 1494), described her ugly in the face, bringing back in this the impressions of Ferrandino himself.
 In fact, although Caterina had a reputation among posterity as a woman of great beauty, the medals of the time depict a woman with masculine traits and somewhat corpulent.

 Around 1502, according to an informant of Isabella d'Este, Caterina was "so fat that I could not make the comparison".
-Corpulence was, moreover, very common within the Sforza family: Caterina's father Galeazzo Maria himself, to whom Caterina was very similar, did not wear the cuirass that would perhaps have saved him from death - which he went to meet - "so as not to seem too fat".
+Corpulence was, moreover, very common within the Sforza family: Caterina's father Galeazzo Maria himself, to whom Caterina was very similar, did not wear the cuirass that would perhaps have saved him from death – which he went to meet – "so as not to seem too fat".

-He had also inherited from the Sforza the typical important nose, slightly bead, and the protruding chin.
-Her hair had to be wavy and it seems that she kept it gathered behind her head, but it is not known for sure if she was blonde and clear in natural complexion or if she obtained these results through her own mixtures.
-This does not alter the fact that the blond was very frequent among members of the Sforza family.
+In the prime of her youth, Caterina Sforza was described as above average in height, curvaceous yet well-proportioned, and endowed with a generous bosom.
+She had a pale complexion, large eyes, high arched eyebrows that gave her a penetrating gaze, and a broad forehead.
+From her father she inherited the distinctive Sforza features: a prominent, slightly hooked nose and a strong, protruding chin.
+Her hair was wavy and usually tied back, and while many sources describe her as blonde and fair-skinned, it remains uncertain whether this appearance was natural or enhanced through cosmetic mixtures.
+However, naturally blonde hair was not uncommon in the Sforza lineage, where several members were known for their fair Northern Italian features.
+Caterina's appearance closely aligned with the beauty ideals of the time, which favored fair skin, light hair, and contrasting dark eyebrows in women.